MichaelDimmitt/node_modules_mapped/Readme.md

 <br/>Take this app with a grain of salt.
 <br/>It was an experiment and a bunch of fun 😉

+## Start with Lessons Learned:
+I ended up using this application to map the project out but did not actually have the project refer to its own node_modules folder.
+Instead the scripts section of the package.json in every application I was going to use had `cd -P .;` prepended to every script.
+This small command says ... if im in a simlink go to the original folder.
+Which would arrive at the node_modules folder and look to its neigbor node_modules instead of its children node_modules.

+Warning: take care if you link your node_modules localy pre publishing them as this script should not be implemented under that circumstance.
+Therefore you should probably store these as production only scripts in the package.json.

 ## The Simlink Node Module Mapper
 low/no overhead, symlink node_modules.
 Tell the package dependency path.